camille-hdl/website/content/blog/code-unrelated-advice-development-efficiency/index.md

 description: Things I now do that I wish I did earlier
 ---

-What follows are a few techniques and tools that have helped me release software faster in the small team I am a part of (more on this at the end).
-You won't find a comprehensive methodology nor universal wisdom here, just advices I wish I'd given myself earlier.
+What follows are a few techniques and tools that helped me release software faster in the small team I am a part of (more on this at the end).
+You won't find a comprehensive methodology nor universal wisdom here, just humble advices.

-This is a very rough summary of my typical feature development workflow:
+This is a rough summary of my typical feature development workflow:

 ![Feature development workflow](code-loop.svg "Feature development workflow")

 In order to reach step « 4.
-Done » faster without sacrificing quality at step « 3.
-Good enough? », I have a few options:
+Done » faster without sacrificing quality at step 3, I have a few options:

 1. get better at coding,
 2. get better at the rest,
 3. have less things to code.

-The following suggestions have almost nothing to do with coding itself, but everything to do with getting better feedback, requiring less iterations and better understanding the work so that I don't waist coding time.
+The following suggestions have almost nothing to do with coding itself, but everything to do with getting better feedback, requiring less iterations and  understanding the work better so that I don't waste coding time.

 ## Before coding: sketch